 If you are unable to make payments on debt or miss a bill, it may be turned over to a debt collection agency.

 Debt collectors are authorized to collect on the debt because they are either collecting on behalf of the creditor or legally acquire the debt at a discounted rate.

-To prove that they are authorized to collect your debt, Global Crossing Local Services will open a collections account on your credit report.
+To prove that they are authorized to collect your debt, they will open a collections account on your credit report.

 Once that happens, they will harass you through phone calls, mail, and voicemails until you either pay up or come to an agreement with them.

-In addition to incessant contact, Global Crossing Local Services may also try to file a lawsuit against you.
+In addition to incessant contact, they may also try to file a lawsuit against you.

 This is technically within their rights if they own the debt and you owe the debt.